writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 - You can view the schedule on the **Reception** page.
 You can also browse a list of events by selecting **Sessions**.
 - When you select an event in the schedule, like a Writing Day or Unconference session, you are directed to the **Sessions** page.
 - Once you are on the **Sessions** page, select the session you want to attend.
+- Add events you want attend to your calendar, and view your list of events (including any video meetings you scheduled) on the **My Agenda** tab.

+Note!
+If you select the **View Event Schedule** button while you are in a Session, you will automatically be removed from the Session and redirected to the schedule.

 Join an event
 ~~~~~~~~~~~~~